 Language Learning is the primary focus of a entire subdiscipline of Psychology, viz.
 Psycholinguistics, and has always been an arena for experimentation in the Artificial Intelligence Machine Learning community.
 More recently still, relevant work is being pursued in the emerging connectionist movement, and Natural Language Learning (NLL) is in addition proving to be a natural outgrowth of current work in statistical, information-theoretic and corpus-based methods in Computational Linguistics.

+In 1995 the Association for Computational Linguistics (ACL) launched a new special interest group - SIGNLL (Special Interest Group on Natural Language Learning).
+Two years later, SIGNLL launched its first of ongoing yearly conferences (Conference on Computational Natural Language Learning, CoNLL).
 In the years before the foundation of SIGNLL, we have seen NLL sessions, workshops and symposia under auspices as varied as COLING (The Unfinished Language, 90), DARPA (90/91), AAAI (MLNLO/CNLP, 91/93), IJCAI (NLL, 91) and ECML (Machine Learning and Text Analysis, 93), although the history of NLL goes back at least a couple of decades.